Maple Leaf Foods Inc. Multi-Year Accessibility Plan

 Accessibility Standards for Design of Public Spaces

 Maple Leaf Foods is committed to incorporate accessibility into the design of public spaces when building or making significant renovations to existing public spaces.
-This will be done in accordance with the criteria established by Ontario’s Integrated Accessibility Standards including but not limited to the following:
+This will be done in accordance with the criteria established in existing accessibility standards including but not limited to the following:

 - Outdoor public eating areas.